 The Company's executive compensation program consists of a mix of separate components that seek to align the executives' incentives with increasing shareholder value.
 The Company's executive incentive compensation program includes both non-equity and equity incentive compensation.
 The Company has established target allocations of non-equity incentive compensation for executive officers.
-For the CEO, the Board has set a target allocation of potential non-equity incentive compensation based upon the executive's scope and performance ranging from 25% to 75% of salary.
-The Company has also established target allocations of potential non-equity incentive compensation for executive officers.
-For the CEO, the Board has set a target allocation of potential non-equity incentive compensation based upon the executive's scope and performance ranging from 25% to 75% of salary.
+For the CEO, the Board has set a target allocation of potential non-equity incentive compensation at 100% of salary.
+For all executive officers other than the CEO, the Compensation Committee has set targets for potential non-equity incentive compensation based upon the executive's scope and performance ranging from 30% to 100% of salary.
 The Company has also established target allocations of equity incentive compensation for executive officers.
 For the CEO, the Board has set a target allocation of potential equity incentive compensation at 170% of salary.
-For all executive officers other than the CEO, the Compensation Committee has set targets for potential equity incentive compensation based upon the executive's scope and performance romensation Committee has set targets for potential equity incentive compensation based upon the executive's scope and performance goals are achieved at the threshold level, the annual grants for equity incentive compensation to such executives will vest at 150% of target.
+For all executive officers other than the CEO, the Compensation Committee has set targets for potential equity incentive compensation based upon the executive's scope and performance ranging from 40% to 100% of salary.
+If performance goals are achieved at the threshold level, the annual grants for equity incentive compensation to such executives will vest at 75% of target.
+If performance goals are achieved at the target level, the annual grants for equity incentive compensation to such executives will vest at 100% of target.
 If performance goals are achieved at the maximum level, the annual grants for equity incentive compensation to such executives will vest at 150% of target.
 In recent years, the annual grants for equity incentive compensation have consisted of restricted stock awards, restricted stock unit awards, performance share unit awards and/or stock options as specified by the Compensation Committee.